banbetejas-png/smartstudentportal/README.md

 7. Profile Settings: A screen displaying user details (from Signup), app preferences, and a prominent Logout button.

-I have also attached some ui interface design i want same like it or some better

-Also don't use credits if error is created by your ai please I am very poor

 This project was built with [Lovable](https://lovable.dev).